galaxyproject/training-material/topics/admin/tutorials/ansible/tutorial.md

 > ### {% icon warning %} Safety First
 >
 > Many of the things you can do with Ansible can be quite dangerous.
-As dangerous as normally being at the linux command line, but scaled across N machines.
+As dangerous as normally being at the Linux command line, but scaled across N machines.
 Be very careful with the changes you plan to make.
 > Ansible provides some flags which can help you identify changes before they're made to production systems:
 >
 > **`--diff`**